 Frank Edwards in Spain with the International Brigade (last man on the right, back row).
 Peter Daly (from Monageer in Wexford and later killed in action) is third from left in the back row, with Frank Ryan to his left.
 The man in white shirt at the back (two to the right of Edwards) is Jack Nalty who was also killed in action (for more on the photo see CLR here).

 Frank eventually found a teaching job in Mount Zion (the Dublin Jewish school).
-He remained active in the friends of the Soviet Union and was one of those subsequently thanked by the Soviet ambassador when diplomatic nations between the Republic of Ireland and Soviet Union were finally normalised with the establishment of embassies in 1974.
+He remained active in the friends of the Soviet Union and was one of those subsequently thanked by the Soviet ambassador when diplomatic relations between the Republic of Ireland and Soviet Union were finally normalised with the establishment of embassies in 1974.
 Frank died in 1983 and was cremated.
 The oration at his funeral was given by veteran Irish communist Peadar O’Donnell.

 Frank’s own obituary in the Irish Democrat (July 1983) still noted that he had been born in the north although he had been raised in Waterford.
 So how strong were Jack Edwards Belfast connections?
 In Rebel Heart (about George Lennon – Edwards former IRA commander in the flying column), Terence O’Reilly describes Edwards as having come from Belfast in 1918 although this is inaccurate since he had been in Waterford since 1917 and had come there from Dundalk.
 One story about Edwards time in Belfast recalls how he had been beaten up by an ‘Orange mob’ on the way home from school.
 As the family left Belfast when he was around 8 or 9, it is plausible.
 They had lived in a unionist-dominated area off Manor Street, close to the Belfast prison on the Crumlin Road where Patrick Edwards worked.
 In the 1901 census Catholics made up on only about 1 in 10 of residents of Bandon Street or adjoining streets such as Avoca Street where the nearest school was located (street directories show that living in the area was popular with prison staff).
-Possibly a sectarian attack on Jack precipitated the family move which coincided with the arrival of Patrick’s nationalist-minded mother into the household to become a formative political experience that led him to wholeheartedly engage in republican activities once he arrived in Waterford in 1917.
+Possibly a sectarian attack on Jack precipitated the family move which also apparently coincided with the arrival of Patrick’s own nationalist-minded mother into the household.
+Perhaps this became a formative political experience that led him to wholeheartedly engage in republican activities once he arrived in Waterford in 1917.
 Whatever his own motivations, it was a seminal moment in his brother Frank’s life.
-Frank’s own memoir, published by Uinseann MacEoin in Survivors, he quotes the following lines about his brother Jack:
+In Frank’s own memoir, published by Uinseann MacEoin in Survivors, he quotes the following lines about his brother Jack:

 March with stately step and solemn,